-The "2024 Meeting of Code Administration Managers and Practitioners" was held
+Meeting of Code Administration Managers and Practitioners for 2024

-On September 27, 2024, the Pharmaceutical Manufacturers Association of Japan (PMAJ) Code Compliance Promotion Committee held the "2024 Meeting for Code Administration Managers and Practitioners" in a hybrid format of web and face-to-face meetings in accordance with the program shown in Table 1, attended by code administration managers and code practice managers from 70 member companies.
-A summary of the meeting is reported below.
+On September 27, 2024, the JPMA Code Compliance Committee held the "2024 Meeting for Code Administration Managers and Practitioners" in a hybrid format of web and face-to-face meetings in accordance with the program shown in Table 1, attended by Code Administration Managers and Code Practitioners from 70 member companies.
+The following is a summary of the meeting.

 Scene at the venue